Raihan-10/CSE-299/README.md

 # CSE-299
-A e-commerce site using firebase
+An e-commerce site using FIREBASE